TJ’s CANESTRATO PEPATO (Sardinian Cheese with Peppercorns )

 Trader Joe’s BRITISH STYLE CRUMPETS

-Just in case you’ve never tried crumpets, they are really good and Trader Joe’s version is actually quite decent.
+Just in case you’ve never tried crumpets, well they are really good.
+Trader Joe’s version is actually quite decent.
 After they are toasted up, crumpets are nicely chewy yet a little crispy on the outside.
 The main thing about crumpets is that they are chock full of little holes and those hold onto butter and jam, etc.

 Try these yummy baked treats too next time you’re reaching for English Muffins so you can really get your full Brit on while watching THE CROWN or BRIDGERTON.